RELATIONAL THERAPY

 Relationships are a constant process of change, whether it’s with your boss, your partner, your friends or with your child.
 If you’re struggling in relationships, it is probably because of their inbuilt tensions.
 In counselling together we can explore these tensions and find a way forward.

 Relating to other people has as a base the way we primarily relate to ourselves.
+If we are wearing mono-coloured lenses, we miss out on new perspectives.
 We are born in relationships are we can thrive in them too if we can understand each other and relate in healthy ways to one another.
 Sometimes the pain of our past is mirrored in the present moment by the behaviour of someone we love, so we need a non-judgemental and caring person to help us reconnect to our truth.
+Your worth does not have to be defined by how "good" of a person you are, nor by mistakes.
+Let's work together on developing a growth mindset and learn from past mistakes, to develop a resilient way of being in life and in love!

 Issues arising from discrimination or from being different